kunman93/portfolio/README.md

 ### Instructions

 In the root directory of the project, open a terminal and run the following command:

 ```
 docker compose up --detach
 ```

-Open a web browser and go to [http://localhost:3000](http://localhost:3000) to access the running game application.
+Open a web browser and go to [http://localhost:4200](http://localhost:4200) to access the running application.

 # Some important commands during development